kappernie/Udacity_smart_quing-system_using_intel_dev_cloud/README.md

 # Udacity smart queueing system

-`Objective of project`: choosing the right hardware for AI nased iot tasks using intel devcloud .
+`Objective of project`: choosing the right hardware for AI based iot tasks using intel devcloud .

 `Description of project`: there are different tasks for mannufacturing,retail and transportation industries which require the use of edge based devices powered by AI to help achieve the task of counting people and more